leleliu008/ppkg/README.md

 - **HOME**

-    this environment variable already have been set on most systems, if not set or set a empty string, you will receive an error message.
+    this environment variable already have been set on most systems, if not set or set an empty string, you will receive an error message.

 - **PATH**

-    this environment variable already have been set on most systems, if not set or set a empty string, you will receive an error message.
+    this environment variable already have been set on most systems, if not set or set an empty string, you will receive an error message.

 - **SSL_CERT_FILE**